niranjchandrasekaran/PyPath/README.md

 By default, all atoms in the system are included in the simulation.
 By using the -calpha flag, only the CA atoms can be simulated.
 This is particularly useful for large systems as results from PyPath indicate that for large systems, CA only simulation generates results comparable to all atom simulations.

+##### Potential Energy

+By default the all atom simulations use the ANM potential.
+When the -torsion flag is used, the torsional potential is also included in the all atom potential.
+Though including the torsional potential improves the accuracy of the all atom potential, for large systems, computing the torsional potential can be computationally expensive.

 ##### Eigenvalues and Eigenvectors